aztecrex/engineer-site/src/articles/host-it-on-aws.md

 * A CloudFront distribution to serve the content
 * A Route53 domain for a friendly URL.

-The final code is in the /deploy/infrastructure.yml but the initial template consisted of 4 resources:
+The final code is in the `/deploy/infrastructure.yml` but the initial template consisted of 4 resources:

 ### Origin

 _Origin_ is the S3 bucket that will store the site content.
 An S3 bucket is just a transactional object store.
-You put arbitrary, named, hunks of data into it and retrieve them for whatever purpose you need them.
+You put arbitrary, named hunks of data into it and retrieve them for whatever purpose you need them.
 In this case, the bucket holds the contents of the `/build` directory created by Webpack when `npm run build` is run.